The Complete List of States with Estate Taxes (Updated for 2023)

-While this is great victory for estate taxes on the Federal level, it’s important to note that some states still assess their own estate and inheritance taxes.
+While this is great news for estate taxes on the Federal level, it's important to note that some states still assess their own estate and inheritance taxes.
 These “death taxes” are charged in addition to any federal estate taxes that your heirs will owe on the assets you intended to leave behind for them.

 In this article, we’ve listed the states with estate taxes and their respective exemption amounts.
 We’ve also included a list of the states that currently assess an inheritance tax, and a few strategies that can help you legally reduce or eliminate these tax liabilities for your heirs.

 Here’s what we'll cover in this post:

 More commonly known as death taxes, both estate and inheritances taxes are the result of someone’s death.
 On the surface, the concept of these taxes is similar, however, the way each tax is assessed and collected is quite different.
 Currently six states charge some form of an inheritance tax, and thirteen states including DC have some form of estate taxes.

 Estate Tax: Estate taxes are calculated by adding the total value of the deceased’s assets.
 If the value of these assets does not exceed the current state/federal exemption, no estate taxes are owed.
 If taxes are owed, they are the responsibility of the estate.